Vonage/vivid-3/libs/components/src/lib/accordion/README.md

 # Accordion

-Use accordion when you want to toggle between hiding and showing large amounts of content.
+Use accordion when you want to toggle between hiding and showing content.
+Only one item can be open at a time, allowing the user to focus on the relevant content.
 The vwc-accordion accepts [vwc-accordion-item](../../components/accordion-item) elements as children.

 ```js